mit-satori/getting-started/satori-ai-frameworks.rst

 To test your TF2 code you can use the this Deep Convolutional Generative Adversarial Network jupyter notebook from this `link <https://github.com/mit-satori/getting-started/blob/master/jupyter-notebooks/TF2.0-DCGAN-Tutorial.ipynb>`__ or go to https://github.com/tensorflow/docs/tree/master/site/en/tutorials

-**Note:** Updated CUDA drivers are only available in Slurm.
-To begin using Slurm please see **https://mit-satori.github.io/satori-workload-manager-using-slurm.html?highlight=slurm**